Your Car Policy Won't Cover This

 Why use a broker for trailer insurance?

-Check if your trailer is actually covered
+Find out if your trailer is covered